Suggester/Suggester/README.md

 **You may not host your own clone of Suggester publicly and/or provide support for it.**

 ## How do I contribute?
 You can contribute by submitting a pull request to the [**staging** branch](https://github.com/Suggester-Bot/Suggester/tree/staging).
 Make sure to use appropriate formatting when you make contributions.
-If you have any questions, feel free to ask them in the <a href="https://discord.com/invite/G5pEdUp" target="_blank">Support Server</a>.
+If you have any questions, feel free to ask in the <a href="https://discord.com/invite/G5pEdUp" target="_blank">Support Server</a>.